dgigalo/linux-sysadmin-interview-questions/README.md

 * What is a zombie process and what could be the cause of it?
 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
 * Explain what echo "1" > /proc/sys/net/ipv4/ip_forward does.
-* Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.
 * Can you have several HTTPS virtual hosts sharing the same IP?
 * What is a wildcard certificate?
 * Which Linux file types do you know?